A great addition to Lake Erie Islands Books

 Based on curb weight alone, the book is worth its cover price of $29.95.
 Jeff Koehler added, “The Put-in-Bay Gazette family is proud of Gordy.
 It took him eight years, four computers, two cover designs, and hundreds (perhaps thousands) of man-hours to produce Middle Bass and Other Lake Erie Islands.
 This is a book that will capture your attention and hold your interest.
 If you love the Lake Erie Islands, this book is for you.

 1) “The book “Legends of Middle Bass and Other Lake Erie Islands” can be purchased on eBay as well as several island stores starting July

 4th, 2018. “

-2) Gordy Barr can be contacted at gbarr@ newkor.com. if you need help finding a retail location (or need his autograph).
+2) Gordy Barr can be contacted at gbarr@ newkor.com.
+If you need help finding a retail location (or his autograph).

-3) Barr was heard to say that because of the expense of high quality, four-color printing of this book that he will lose several dollars per copy.
+3) Barr was heard to say that because of the expense of high-quality, four-color printing of this book, he would lose several dollars per copy.
 He hopes to make up the difference through volume.

-4) GPS: Just type in the title and a Pokémon Go character will lead you to a store near you!
+4) GPS: Just type in the title, and a Pokémon Go character will lead you to a nearby store!
 Ask for it by name.

 5) There is a shotgun hidden in the book.
 How many books come fully loaded?

 6) Mr. Barr’s book launch will be accompanied by fireworks at the following locations: Perry’s Monument, Port Clinton, Ohio.
 Cedar Point Amusement Park, Huron, Ohio, Monroe, Michigan, and arson fires in Detroit.